fossabot/myproject/src/docs/10-adding-physics.md

 Now we are going to be able to apply the Newtons laws on move equation:

-The acceleration of applied on a GameObject s the sum of all applied forces, devided by its mass:
+The acceleration of applied on a GameObject s the sum of all applied forces, divided by its mass:

 ```Math
 a = {\sum(F)\over m} t